exasol/exaoperation-xmlrpc/EXAoperation_XMLRPC.md

 * `description` (`TextLine`, optional)
   Some description of this logservice.
 * `exaclusteros_services` (`List`)
-  EXAClusterOS services which should be visible at monitor, possible values: 'EXAoperation', 'DWAd', 'Lockd', 'Load', 'Storage'
+  EXAClusterOS services which should be visible at monitor, possible values: 'EXAoperation', 'DWAd', 'Lockd', 'Load', 'Storage', 'Authentication'
 * `exasolution_systems` (`List`)
   Database systems which should be visible at monitor.
 * `priority` (`Choice`)